-In addition to what goes on from 9:00 - 5:00, if we have a bad day at work we tend to bring that home with us and hence affect family and personal lives.
+In addition to what goes on from 9:00 - 5:00, if we have a bad day at work, we tend to bring that home with us, negatively impacting family and personal lives.

 Mens sana in corpore sano

-If you have employees with a healthy mind in a health body
+If you have employees with healthy minds in healthy bodies

 you have great potential for success

 In addition to improving physical health, to really boost employee engagement, morale, and productivity, it is critical to work on the emotional aspects.

 - manage differences to find collaborative solutions (rather than those differences turning into conflicts)

 An empowered, valued, and engaged worker will make better decisions - because they care more.